Skip links and keyboard navigation

 Outcomes

-Hospital and Health Services must achieve the following outcomes:
+Hospital and Health Services included in the scope of this directive shall achieve the following outcomes:

 • An established and documented governance framework for private practice in the Hospital and Health Service